 - Irontide Bonesaw; these marauding doctors will attempt to heal anyone but themselves with Healing Balm (interruptible) while also causing stacking Infected Wounds (dispellable with Detox).
 Will attempt to flee at low health.

 - Irontide Enforcer; one of a tank’s most frustrating enemies in Freehold.
-Their Shattering Toss will wipe threat while tossing the target to a distant damage dealer.
+Their Shattering Toss will toss the target to the furthest away damage dealer.
 In addition, Brutal Backhand will also knock back whoever stands in its cone.
 While immune to stuns (Leg Sweep) and control (Paralysis), they may still be kited with snares and Ring of Peace.
-Taunting a Summon Black Ox Statue may also help with threat against more than one of these adversaries.
+Encourage ranged players to stay close or use Transcendence to mitigate being knocked around!

 - Irontide Mastiff; a classic guard dog.
 Crippling Bite will heavily snare their target while they buff themselves with Bestial Wrath (enrage) below 50% health.